RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 **Features**

-- Deep Memory mode can work in parallel with regular data capture mode in v0.94, only work with triggers is common.
+- Deep Memory Acquisition can work in parallel with regular data capture mode in v0.94, only work with triggers is common.
 - By default, the maximum size of two buffers (1 and 2 channels) is set to 2 MB.
-- Deep Memory mode can run at maximum ADC speed.
+- Deep Memory Acquisition can run at maximum ADC speed.
-- Deep Memory can assign only one buffer, thereby allocating all memory to only one channel.
+- Deep Memory can be assigned to only one buffer, thereby allocating all memory to only one channel.

 Required hardware